 His skillful stewardship of the party as Democratic National Committee chair began in 2005 and continued through the inauguration of President Barack Obama.
 As Chairman of the Democratic National Committee, Governor Dean made the Democratic Party competitive in every race, in every district, in every state and territory, while integrating national and state party operations and standing up for Democrats' core values.

-Uniquely qualified to discuss the challenges and solutions in healthcare policy, Senator Bill Frist is consistently recognized among the most influential leaders in American healthcare.
-He is a nationally acclaimed heart and lung transplant surgeon, former U.S. Senate Majority Leader, and chairman of the Executive Council of the health investment firm Cressey & Company.
-He is the co-founder of Aspire Health, the nation’s largest provider of non-hospice, community-based palliative care.
+Uniquely qualified to discuss the challenges and solutions in health policy, Senator (and Dr.) Bill Frist is consistently recognized among the most influential leaders in American healthcare.
+He is Chairman of the Global Board of The Nature Conservancy, the nation's largest conservation organization.
+He is a nationally acclaimed heart and lung transplant surgeon, former U.S. Senate Majority Leader, and chairman of the Executive Council of the health investment firm Cressey & Company, as well as a founding partner of Frist Cressey Ventures.
+He is also the host of healthcare podcast A Second Opinion: Rethinking American Health (over 200 weekly episodes).

-Senator Frist has been at the forefront of many debates and government initiatives that have shaped a myriad of policies over the years.
-He brings an experienced voice to the current issues of health reform, education, government policy, global health issues and volunteerism.
+Senator Frist has been at the forefront of many debates and government initiatives that have shaped a myriad of policies over the years, including the 2003 legislation that created the Medicare prescription drug plan and Medicare Advantage, as well as PEPFAR, the largest commitment by any nation to address a single disease in history, saving 21 million lives from HIV/AIDS.
+He brings an experienced voice to the current issues of health reform, education, government policy, climate change, global health issues and volunteerism.

 He is actively engaged in the business as well as the medical, humanitarian, and philanthropic communities.